Getting your Wisconsin property and casualty license is the first step toward becoming a P&C insurance agent in Wisconsin.

 How long does it take to process a property and casualty insurance license application in Wisconsin?

-This process typically takes one to three business days.
+It will take up to one to three business days for you to become an insurance agent.
 You’ll receive an email once the Wisconsin OCI reviews your application.

 Can I get a temporary property and casualty insurance agent license in Wisconsin?